-- Studies that consistently rank nutrition interventions as among the most cost-effective ways to save and improve lives around the world, and show that investments in nutrition would dramatically boost economies, improve cognitive development and lifetime earnings, and dramatically increase the impact of the global COVID-19 response.
+- Studies consistently rank nutrition interventions as among the most cost-effective ways to save and improve lives around the world with every $1 invested yielding up to $35 in returns; and show that investments in nutrition would dramatically boost economies, improve cognitive development, and increase lifetime earnings, which bolsters overall U.S. government foreign assistance and programming.

-The CEO Council for Nutrition is hereby formed.
-The Council acknowledges that the global nutrition situation is dire that expertise exists, and has been tested, that could address global malnutrition and that it is right and appropriate to take action to encourage and support the U.S. government, civil society, corporations, and other stakeholders to make that expertise into law and policy.
+The Nutrition CEO Council acknowledges that the global nutrition situation is dire.
+We know that expertise exists, and has been tested, that could address global malnutrition and that it is right and appropriate to take action to encourage and support the U.S. government, civil society, corporations, and other stakeholders to make that expertise into law and policy.

 The Council’s focus is global nutrition.
 The Council’s objectives are:

 - To inspire increased support for nutrition from U.S. political leadership through high-level engagement.

 - To advance civil society advocacy, commitment, and support for nutrition as a foundational part of all development success.

 - Increase funding for nutrition-specific interventions, such as the Power 4, and nutrition-specific programs.

 - Implement a coordinated, multi-sectoral global nutrition initiative across the U.S. government that includes focus on health systems, food systems, climate, and innovation.